Tuesday, September 10, 2024

 7. Set aside time to craft or bake together.

-No matter the rush of life around us, we can exist in a stillness of heart that is truly the best gift we can give to ourselves, our families, and our Savior during the victorious celebration.
+No matter the rush of life around us, we can exist in a stillness of heart that is truly the best gift we can give to ourselves, our families, and our Savior during this victorious celebration.
 May your Easter be a blessed one!
 Instagram: #easterwiththePruitts

 This post is shared as part of my life's endeavors I wish to document.